apoltix/iTMDb/README.md

 	-[movieTitleTextField setStringValue:movie.title];
 	```

-## ARC Support
+## Integration

-iTMDb was originally developed using classic retain/release, but it has since switched to using ARC.
-There is no support for garbage collection.
+iTMDb uses Automatic Reference Counting (ARC).

 If you need to integrate the source directly into your project that is not using ARC, you can specify the ``-fobjc-arc`` compiler flag for each ``.m`` file in the *Compile Sources* section of the *Build Phases* tab of the target.

 ## What's missing

-iTMDb does not yet cover the entire TMDb API, but movie search and lookup works.
+iTMDb does not cover the entire TMDb API, and only movie search and lookup works – including Cast & Crew and Posters.
 Things like authentication is not implemented.

 If you are up for it, feel free to develop on the framework and submit a pull request.